aws-samples/aws-blockchain-node-runners/lib/solana/README.md

 1. A Solana node deployed in the [Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) continuously synchronizes with the rest of nodes on [Solana Clusters](https://docs.solana.com/clusters) through [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html).
 2. The Solana node is used by dApps or development tools internally from within the Default VPC.
 JSON RPC API is not exposed to the Internet directly to protect nodes from unauthorized access.
-3. The Solana node uses all required secrets locally, but stores a copy in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) as secure backup.
+3. The Solana node uses all required secrets locally, but optionally can store a copy in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) as secure backup.
 4. The Solana node sends various monitoring metrics for both EC2 and Solana nodes to Amazon CloudWatch.
+It also updates the dashboard with correct storage device names to display respective metrics properly.

 ### HA setup